-PERMANENT SCHOOL FUND GUARANTEE
+PERMANENT SCHOOL

-The District has applied for and received conditional approval from the Texas Education Agency for the payment of principal of and interest on the Bonds to be guaranteed under the Permanent School Fund Guarantee Program, which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds.
-See "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.
+Guarantee Program, which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds.
+See "APPENDIX E - THE PERMANENT SCHOOL

+FUND GUARANTEE PROGRAM" herein.

-Paying Agent/Registrar The initial Paying Agent/Registrar is BOKF, NA, Dallas, Texas.
+PAYING AGENT/REGISTRAR The initial Paying Agent/Registrar is BOKF, NA, Dallas, Texas.

-Municipal Bond Rating Moody's Investors Service, Inc. ("Moody's") has assigned its enhanced municipal bond rating of "" to the Bonds based on the guarantee thereof by the Texas Permanent School Fund.
-In addition, Moody's has assigned its underlying unenhanced rating of "" to the District's ad valorem tax-supported indebtedness, including the Bonds.
-See "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and "OTHER PERTINENT
+MUNICIPAL BOND RATING Moody's Investors Service, Inc. ("Moody's") has assigned its enhanced municipal bond rating of

+"Aaa" to the Bonds based on the guarantee thereof by the Texas Permanent School Fund.
+In addition, Moody's has assigned its underlying unenhanced rating of "A1" to the District's ad valorem tax-supported indebtedness, including the Bonds.
+See "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and "OTHER PERTINENT months except for potentially issuing refunding obligations for debt service savings.